 About

-Over Zeeland ep release show and exclusive, handmade cd's
+Over Zeeland ep release show

 To this day Kiki Deirdre's repertoire still mainly consists of songs appreciating the sound of the acoustic guitar.
-You can say that her current music is a mix of her old and new songwriting styles — both cryptic and painfully direct, with a critical perspective on today's society.
+You can say that her current music is a mix of her old and new songwriting styles – both cryptic and painfully direct, with a critical perspective on today's society.
 Her live performances, whether with a band or solo, are intimate and draw you in as if you're part of a personal conversation.
 With a powerful voice, she invites her audience to experience the layered emotions in her music.
-Her songs resonate with those who aren't afraid to feel and reflect, who seek something genuine, and who appreciate music that comes from a place of deep emotion and love for life.
+Her songs resonate with those who aren't afraid to feel and reflect, who seek genuineness, and who appreciate music that comes from a place of deep emotion and love for life.

 Debut